Skip To Main Content

 Gabrielle “Gabby” Holko was named the head coach of the Susquehanna women’s basketball program in July 2019, becoming the 12th head coach in program history.
 Holko’s coaching style and philosophy are deeply rooted in the three D’s of NCAA Division III – Discover, Develop, Dedicate.
 The majority of her career, both as a player and coach, has been spent in Division III, with a one-year stop at the junior college level.
 She’s also a Pennsylvanian through and through as all of her previous stops have been in the Keystone state.

-• Led Susquehanna to its most wins in a season since 1994-95 with an 18-9 overall record and 12-6 in the Landmark Conference.
+• Led Susquehanna to its most wins in a season since 1994-95 with a 21-5 overall record and 14-5 in the Landmark Conference.

 • Guided the River Hawks to a 15-10 (7-7 Landmark) overall record in 2019-20, a 8.5-game improvement from the previous season. after inheriting a team that went 6-18 (3-11 Landmark) in 2018-19.
 The 8.5-game improvement tied for ninth in Division III.